The biggest question on Indiana’s list of postseason roster unknowns has been answered.

 On a per possession basis Jackson-Davis was equally dominant, leading the Hoosiers in offensive rebounding percentage and block rate.
 He had the second best defensive rebounding rate and second lowest turnover rate on the team.
 Jackson-Davis was No. 57 nationally in free throw rate (FTA/FGA), No. 66 in block percentage, and No. 89 in overall offensive efficiency.

-Jackson-Davis has NBA ready athleticism but will likely work on his off hand and perimeter shot to boos his draft stock.
+Jackson-Davis has NBA ready athleticism but will likely work on his off hand and perimeter shot to boost his draft stock.